pauldmccarthy/fsleyes/userdoc/atlases.rst

 FSL comes bundled with a collection of `NIFTI templates and atlases
 <http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases>`_.
 A variety of probabilistic
 and discrete atlases are included, comprising cortical, sub-cortical, and regional parcellations.
-It is also possible to add your own atlases to FSL - see the page on :ref:`customising FSLeyes <customising>` for details.
+It is also possible to add your own atlases to FSL.

 .. sidebar:: Atlas registration space